Level: Beginner

 On occasion, you may notice that a tween falls a little short of its “destination.”

-This is particularly noticeable when rotating an actor (by say, 90 degrees) and expecting it to finish up at the target value.
+This is particularly noticeable when rotating an actor (by a well-defined amount such as 90 degrees) and expecting it to finish up at the target value.
 Due to timing imprecision, this is not guaranteed.
-We’ll fix this in a future version of Stencyl.

 We encourage you to employ a workaround in which you manually set the value in the future.